cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

 - All visualisations are produced using the matplotlib library.

 # Default parameters and outputs
-In the inputs.py file we have already configured a set of parameters which produce a PLG for the lankershim dataset.
+In the inputs.py file we have already configured a set of parameters which produce a PLG for the Lankershim dataset.
 We have included the relevant raw data in the data/lankershim folder and have already cleaned the data using the data_cleaner.py script.
 Running plg_generation.py will then generate and save the PLG data structure for the configuration in inputs.py.
 The PLG output from this configuration is shown below:

 <img width="294" alt="image" src="https://user-images.githubusercontent.com/102254720/236274646-6055f0c3-b591-49fe-bd8f-2c060660603a.png">